RyanMcG/manners/README.md

     > for validating html form data just as well as it can be used to validate
     > your csv about cats.

-    I think its greatest strength is [its composition abilities](https://github.com/logaan/vlad#composition).
-    Etiquettes in *manners* are just vectors so they can easily be constructed together.
-    Vlad's `chain` method stops checking after the first failed validator.
-    I have since added a feature to *manners* to provide similar support (multiple predicate message pairs in a single manner).
+    So can manners.

+    I have been inspired by vald though.
+    Its [ability to compose](https://github.com/logaan/vlad#composition) is so valuable it seems necessary which is why I implemented something similar in manners (i.e. coaches made of coaches).

+    Another interesting part of vlad is its use of protocols.

+    > Validations are not tied to any particular data type.
+They just need to
+    > implement the vlad.validation-types/Validation protocol.
+A default
+    > implementation has been made for clojure.lang.IFn.

+    *manners* does not do anything like this.
+    I am not convinced it really makes sense for *manners*.

 Clearly validating maps is a common problem in Clojure.
-A common use case is the web application which needs to validate its parameters.
+An example use case is a web application which needs to validate its parameters.
 Another is custom maps without a strongly defined (i.e. typed) schema.

 Although it may be less common I find there are cases where validating arbitrary values is very useful.
 Many of libraries listed above do not work with non-maps nor could they be easily modified to do so because they are, by design meant for keyed data structures.

-Having been primarily doing Rails development for my, so far, short professional career I've become accustomed to keyed errors but I have rarely found much value in them.
-When I want to flash a message to a user I desire a well worded message for the given context and `Model#errors.full_messages` has never been it.
-A simple sequence of messages is almost always preferable.

-In an effort to be more generic this library differs from those above by not caring on what field an error occurred.
-There is no concept of a value needing to have fields at all.
-Another consequence of not requiring fields is that validating related fields is easier.
+With *manners* there is no concept of a value having a field at all.
+One consequence of not requiring fields is that validating related fields is easier.
 Consider the following etiquette and data.

 ```clojure
 (def data {:count 3 :words ["big" "bad" "wolf"]})